Internet Accuracy ProjectInternet Accuracy Project

 Sources

-The most in-depth of these was the 1988 biography, MacDiarmid: Christopher Murray Grieve, A Critical Biography, by Alan Bold.
+The most in-depth of more than two dozen sources consulted in preparing this profile, was the 1988 biography, MacDiarmid: Christopher Murray Grieve, A Critical Biography, by Alan Bold.